Eliza Brighton ran a bakery shop in the above premises High Street, Great Marlow from (at least) 1841 to 1848.

 1847 was a dramatic year for Eliza overall.
 Marlovians were always fond of a riot* and had one in response to an election result in 1847.
 Eliza took the frightened Misses Cocks from Thames Bank into her premises when they found themselves caught up in the violence.
 She shut them in with her until the hubbub had passed.
 To read a biography of one of those Misses Cocks, Charlotte see here.

-By 1851 Eliza had given up the premises and gone to work as the housekeeper at the Crown Hotel in Marlow.
-There was a cook, chambermaid and house maid to help her and the hotel proprietor Thomas Furnell.
-Eliza's brother William was a butcher with premises nearby.
+In around 1848 Eliza gave up the bakery which was taken over by William Hobbs .
+Eliza by 1851 had gone to work as the housekeeper at the Crown Hotel in Marlow.
+There was a cook, chambermaid and house maid to help her as well as the hotel proprietor Thomas Furnell.
+Eliza's brother William was a butcher with premises near the Crown.
 Her son John would later work for William's widow Elizabeth.
-Another brother of Eliza was Richard Westbrook of the Crown Marlow and later Red Lion Hotel High Wycombe.
+A further brother of Eliza was Richard Westbrook another some time proprietor of the Crown Marlow and later of the large Red Lion Hotel in High Wycombe High Street.
 More on him here.

 Finally she appeared on the 1871 census back in Marlow as an annuitant lodging with Catherine and Steadman Camden in the High Street.
 A post on Steadman, who was a shoemaker, is available here.